quicwg/base-drafts/draft-ietf-quic-transport.md

 (which MAY just be a duplicate of the previous CONNECTION_CLOSE packet) but MAY also send a Public Reset packet.
-Implementations SHOULD throttle these responses, for instance by exponentially backing off the number of packets which must be received before sending a response.
+Implementations SHOULD throttle these responses, for instance by exponentially backing off the number of packets which are received before sending a response.
 After this time, implementations SHOULD respond to unexpected packets with a Public Reset packet.